system76/docs/_articles/system76-driver.md

 sudo systemctl enable --now system76
 ```

 NOTE: For other featues like keyboard backlight support and firmware updates other packages will need to be installed.
+Refer to this [article](/articles/system76-software) to install that software.